MicrosoftDocs/m365copilot-docs/docs/prerequisites-message-extension-bot.md

 You can also find the Teams Toolkit on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension).

-Now you are ready to build your first message extension plugin for Copilot!
+Now you're ready to build your first message extension plugin for Copilot!

 ## Next step